 December 31, 2023 December 31, 2022

-Type of Fees ^(a) (in thousands):
+Type of Fees (a) (in thousands):

 Audit Fees \$244 \$258

 Audit-Related Fees

 Tax Fees

 All Other Fees

 Total \$244 \$258

 (a) The aggregate fees included in Audit Fees are fees billed for the fiscal years.
+Audit fees relate to professional services rendered in connection with the annual financial statements, quarterly review of financial statements, and audit services provided in connection with other statutory and regulatory filings.